axentix/axentix/README.md

 ## Sponsors

-Support this project on [BuyMeACoffee](https://www.buymeacoffee.com/axentix) to become a sponsor and get **your logo here and on the docs** with a link to your website.
+Support this project on [BuyMeACoffee](https://www.buymeacoffee.com/axentix) to become a sponsor and get **your logo on the docs** with a link to your website.

 <div align="center">
   <a href="https://www.buymeacoffee.com/axentix" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Become a sponsor" height="50" width="180"></a>